Hydrosamueldc/NithubProject/README.md

 The play_game() function serves as the entry point of the game and contains the main game loop.
 It begins by prompting the user to enter their name and then displays the game's rules.

 The function uses a while loop to keep the game running until one player's life points reach zero or the user decides to quit.
-Inside the loop, the computer's choice of element is generated randomly using the random.choice() function.
+Inside the loop, the computer's choice of the element is generated randomly using the random.choice() function.

-The user is prompted to enter their choice of element, and the game then determines the winner based on the element matchups.
+The user is prompted to enter their choice of the element, and the game then determines the winner based on the element matchups.
 The life points of the players are adjusted accordingly after each round, and the scores are updated.

 The game continues until one player wins or the user decides to quit by entering 'q' or 'quit'.

-### ELEMENTS DICTONARY
+### ELEMENTS DICTIONARY

 The game uses a dictionary named elements to map the full element names to their abbreviated representations (e.g., "fire" to "F").
 This dictionary is used to display the user's and computer's choices in a more readable format.